Why do I have so much vaginal discharge?

 Watery discharge can also indicate BV, depending on the other symptoms present.
 Genital herpes may also be a cause of watery discharge, caused by internal blisters.
 In this case, the discharge is usually opaque or pink and accompanied by sores.
 More often than not, watery discharge with no other symptoms is normal and nothing to worry about.

-A slippery discharge that is unchanged in color and is not accompanied by any other sign of infection such as itching, burning or odor is typically a sign of normal, healthy arousal.
-It's just your body's way of preparing you for a pain-free experience.
+A slippery discharge that is unchanged in color and is not accompanied by any other sign of infection such as itching, burning or odor is typically a sign of normal, healthy arousal or sometimes ovulation.
+It's just your body's way of preparing you for a pain-free sexual experience.
+(By the way, if you find that you often don't produce enough of this type of discharge on your own, lube can help!)

 White or Cream Discharge